CRPS or RSD

 “…in CRPS I, unilateral inhibition of sympathetic vasoconstrictor neurones leads to a warmer affected limb in the acute stage.”

-If you have been diagnosed with CRPS Type II (also known as Causalgia) you will most likely have had a diagnosis much earlier than sufferers with CRPS Type I. This is because for those suffering with CRPS Type II, there has been a known direct injury to a nerve it will increase the probability of vasoconstriction causing the cold temperature straight away.
+If you have been diagnosed with CRPS Type II (also known as Causalgia) you will most likely have had a diagnosis much earlier than sufferers with CRPS Type I. This is because for those living with CRPS Type II, there has been a known direct injury to a nerve, therefore it will increase the probability of vasoconstriction causing the cold temperature straight away.

 Unfortunately if you have been diagnosed with Type I Cold CRPS a study by Vaneker, M. et al (2005) stated that: